 An Austrian immigrant, Franz Schwarzer, began the manufacture of his world-famous zithers in 1866.

-Henry Tibbe and his son Anton began making corn-cob pipes in 1869; that business would help put Washington, Mo., on the map as the "Corncob Pipe Capital of the World."
+Henry Tibbe and his son Anton began making corn-cob pipes in 1869.
+That business put Washington on the map as the "Corncob Pipe Capital of the World."
 The company he started, Missouri Meerschaum, is the only remaining United States corn cob pipe factory.
-It remains in Washington.

 Many of Washington's historic structures remain today, proudly standing as reminders of times past and evidence of the pride and determination of our forefathers.